BigOokie/SkiPi/README.md

 * Regional Settings.
 * Timezone.
 * Keyboard.
-* Password (aleays change this from the default!).
+* Password (always change this from the default!).
 * Enable SSH access - if you havent enabled it already using the `ssh` file.
 SSH settings are found in Interfacing Options > SSH.